FredHutch/AMGMA/README.md

 Using a collection of reference genomes, run the `AMGMA/build_db` script.

+Input data for this step is simply a collection of microbial genomes, and a manifest CSV file listing those genomes.
+The CSV must have the following
+columns: `uri,id,name`:

+  * `uri`: Location of the genome FASTA
+  * `id`: Unique alphanumeric ID for each genome
+  * `name`: Longer description of each genome, with whitespaces allowed (but no commas)

 _Annotate Reference Genomes_:

 Using that genome database, annotate with a set of microbiome association results